Army Unveils Cheyenne II: First Tiltrotor, Black Hawk Successor

 - The II moniker is a nod to a Vietnam War-era attack helicopter program, the original Cheyenne, canceled in 1972.

-Intelligence briefing: Why this matters: This new tiltrotor signifies a major modernization of Army aviation, promising enhanced operational reach and agility, and influencing future defense capabilities and technological integration across services.
+Why this matters: This new tiltrotor signifies a major modernization of Army aviation, promising enhanced operational reach and agility, and influencing future defense capabilities and technological integration across services.